Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Davoren Park has 90 active public transport stops, offering a mix of train and bus services.
-These stops are served by 18 different routes, facilitating 914 weekly passenger trips in total.
-The average distance from residents to the nearest stop is 198 meters, indicating excellent transport accessibility.
+Davoren Park has 90 active public transport stops offering a mix of train and bus services.
+These stops are served by 18 individual routes that together facilitate 914 weekly passenger trips.
+The area's transport accessibility is rated excellent, with residents on average being located 198 meters from the nearest stop.

-On average, there are 130 trips per day across all routes, which translates to about 10 weekly trips per individual stop.
+Service frequency averages 130 trips per day across all routes, equating to approximately 10 weekly trips per stop.

 Frequently Asked Questions - Transport